 The following programs achieve improved outcomes for students at the Centre.
 All programs have a strong focus on holistic development of young people, with the intention of building their personal and social capacity and developing mind, body and soul.

 Project Warrior

 The school accesses a local gym to engage in strength and fitness training.
-This program is enhanced to include leadership and personal challenge activities.
+This program is enhanced to include leadership, personal challenge activities, resilience building and increasing self-confidence.